syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Localization.md

 ---
 # Localization in Xamarin NumericUpDown (SfNumericUpDown)

 The [`SfNumericUpDown`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html) value can be localized to any specific culture.
-It can be specified by setting the [`Culture`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Culture) property with `System.Globalization.CultureInfo` object instance.
+It can also be specified by setting the [`Culture`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Culture) property with `System.Globalization.CultureInfo` object instance.

 N> You cannot set value to the Culture property in XAML.